Pub Closures: What’s Behind the Decline of British Pubs?

 While drinking was once an ingrained part of British life, decades of health legislation, Road Safety campaigns and rising costs mean Millenials and Gen Zers are far less likely to drink than their parents.

-A recent study the Office of National Statistics found the number of adults who said they drank alcohol was at its lowest since surveys began in 2005.
+A recent study by the Office of National Statistics found the number of adults who said they drank alcohol was at its lowest since surveys began in 2005.

 In fact, young people aged 16 to 24 years are less likely to drink than any other age group.

-Dr John Larsen, Drinkaware Director of Evidence and Impact said ““This new study adds to the body of evidence showing that drinking behaviours in the UK are changing, particularly amongst younger generations.“
+Dr John Larsen, Drinkaware Director of Evidence and Impact, said ““This new study adds to the body of evidence showing that drinking behaviours in the UK are changing, particularly amongst younger generations.“

 Sofa Vs. Pub